This is a tutorial for leather hair bows with free printable and SVG bow templates that you can use to make your own.

-A lot of the non-name brand faux leather, especially if it is a solid or metallic color is super soft.
+A lot of the non-name brand faux leather, especially if it is a solid color or metallic finish is super soft.
 It makes it hard to cut with a cutting machine because it snags.

-My first recommendation is to put it smooth side down on at least a green mat if not a purple Strong grip mat.
+My first recommendation is to put it smooth side down on at least a green standard grip mat if not a purple Strong grip mat.
 Fair warning, I leave my more used mats for this project because it tends to leave fuzz.

 If you have a Cricut Maker and a Rotary blade, use that with the felt setting.

-If you only have a fine point blade or an Explorer, I would try and stick this faux leather fuzzy side on a piece of transfer tape and then sticking the transfer tape side down on the mat.
-The leather is a little textured and sometimes the transfer tape has better grip.
+If you only have a fine point blade or a Cricut Explorer, I would try and stick this faux leather fuzzy side on a piece of transfer tape and then sticking the transfer tape side down on the mat.
+The leather is a little textured and sometimes the transfer tape has a better grip.

 This can’t get more straight forward.
 I usually apply a dot, press and hold for 5 seconds and its set.